Hadokane/CI_PP2_HUG/README.md

 8. Provide a unique experience for each individual user/player.

-    1. This goal ties into the "user story" (3) of achieving "replayability".
+    1. This goal ties into "user story" (3) - achieving "replayability".

     2. We can achieve both through the use of random cards and "branching" pathways in the text adventure section.